hridayN/shopbridge/README.md

 	b.
 Product's offers can be implemented.
 	c.
 Pagination can be implemented.
 	d.
 Createion of response from all actions can be implemented at one place.
+	e.
+Test cases can be written for unit testing the code using NUnit.